timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 (ch.
 24, \#The Science Behind The Healing).
-This connection offers us guidance for synergistically combining some of our pre-existing efforts for emotional regulation and memory management.
+This connection offers us guidance for synergistically combining some of our pre-existing efforts in emotional regulation and memory management.
+We find that such combination offers increased hope of efficient and consistent progress towards memory reconsolidation and freedom from intrusive memories.

 ## Memory management